 What do we mean by cloud migration services?

-Cloud migration services refer to the way in which your business migrates to the cloud and the products you use to get there.
+Cloud migration services refer to the way in which businesses are moving to the cloud and the products used to get there.

 Cloud providers themselves (such as Azure, AWS and Google) all offer tools and services to help migrate your workloads and applications.
 However, many businesses who lack the technical skills prefer to enlist the help from IT partners.